flagship-io/flagship-ios/README.md

 ## Manual Installation

-1. Download the frameWork  <a href='http://sdk.abtasty.com/ios/FlagShipSdk.framework.zip'>FlagShipSdk.</a>
+1. Download the frameWork  <a href='http://sdk.abtasty.com/ios/FlagShip.framework.zip'>FlagShip.</a>

-2. In Finder, browse to the FlagShipSdk.framework file and move it under your "Embedded Binaries" section in Xcode
+2. In Finder, browse to the FlagShip.framework file and move it under your "Embedded Binaries" section in Xcode

 3. Upon moving it, a popup is displayed: check "Copy items if needed".